Mathew Caldwell: Early life and family

 Matthew Caldwell, nicknamed "Old Paint", was born in Kentucky on March 8, 1798.
-He moved to Missouri with his family in 1818, where he traded, fought and learned the ways of the Indians.
-He, his wife, and family arrived in Texas in the Green DeWitt Colony on February 20, 1831.
+He moved to Missouri with his family in 1818, where he traded, fought, and learned the ways of the Indigenous peoples of the Americas.
+Caldwell, his wife, and his family arrived in Texas in the Green DeWitt Colony on February 20, 1831.
 On June 22, 1831, he received the title to a parcel of land near the Zumwalt Settlement, southwest of current Hallettsville, Texas.
 Settling in Gonzales, Caldwell acquired the original James Hinds residence on Water Street and soon became a person of notoriety, involved in security and command of minutemen rangers in Gonzales and the surrounding areas.

 Texas Revolution

-Actively recruiting before the battle of Gonzales in October 1835, he rode from Gonzales to Mina informing colonists of the dire need of their support in the volunteer army.
+Actively recruiting before the battle of Gonzales in October 1835, Caldwell rode from Gonzales to Mina, informing colonists of the dire need for their support in the volunteer army.
 Because of this, some call him the Paul Revere of Texas.
 As a participant at the battle, he served as a scout and mediator.
-On Nov.
-3, 1835, the delegates of the citizens of Texas established the provisional Texas government by the Consultation of 1835.
+On November 3, 1835, the delegates of the citizens of Texas established the provisional Texas government by the Consultation of 1835.
 The Consultation authorized the recruitment of 25 Rangers, and later, was increased to three companies of 56 men each.
-Caldwell was appointed a subcontractor to the Texian Army by the Provisional Government of Texas, to supply and administer a volunteer army at the siege of Bexar and the Alamo.
+Caldwell was appointed a subcontractor to the Texian Army by the Provisional Government of Texas to supply and administer a volunteer army at the siege of Bexar and the Alamo.

-On 1 February 1836, he and John Fisher were elected delegates from Gonzales to the Texas Independence Convention of 1836 at Washington on the Brazos, and both were signers of the Texas Declaration of Independence, on March 2.
+On February 1, 1836, he and John Fisher were elected delegates from Gonzales to the Texas Independence Convention of 1836 at Washington on the Brazos.
+Both signed the Texas Declaration of Independence on March 2.
 The convention appointed a committee of three, of which Caldwell was a member, to assess the situation of the enemy on the frontier and the condition of the Texian army.
 They dispatched couriers with the message of independence.
 Caldwell went along with them, paying close attention to the state of the new republic as they passed through numerous settlements.

-On February 4, 1836, Matthew Caldwell was named, along with Byrd Lockhart and William A. Matthews, as commissioners to raise a group of volunteers for a Gonzales Ranging Company.
-The company was mustered by March 23, 1836.
-The muster list of 23 rangers is shown here.